Property tycoon Ong Beng Seng charged with abetting public servant to obtain valuable things, obstructing justice

 A Singapore-based Malaysian, Ong was arrested alongside Iswaran in July 2023 and released on bail.
 He is known as the man who brought Formula 1 to Singapore.

-No charges were previously filed against him, with the Attorney-General’s Chambers telling the media that it will decide on the investigations against him after Iswaran's case is completed.
+No charges were previously filed against him, with the AGC telling the media that it will decide on the investigations against him after Iswaran's case is completed.

 Ong had been named in Iswaran's charges from the start, when the latter had been first handed 27 charges on Jan 18.